 The mobilization of nutrients and species introductions are caused by a range of human activities and natural processes that may be focused at a single location or at many sources distributed diffusely across a region.
 Producer biomass, species diversity, and trophic structure/complexity are aspects of biotic structure that are likely to be influenced greatly by alterations in the sources and rates of nutrient mobilization and species introductions (Q1 in Figure 4.13).
 Changes in these components of biotic structure due to alterations in nutrient loading and species introductions will, in turn, influence important ecosystem processes such as net primary production and nutrient cycling (Q2).
-Such changes in ecosystem services (Q3), which, in turn, influence the quality of life for humans and the choices that they make (Q4), and the extent to which human outcomes and human behaviors influence one another (Q5).
+Such changes in ecosystems can have dramatic effects on food supplies, water quality, recreation, aesthetics, and other important ecosystem services (Q3), which, in turn, influence the quality of life for humans and the choices that they make (Q4), and the extent to which human outcomes and human behaviors influence one another (Q5).
 Society frequently enacts policies and regulations to minimize the extent to which humans alter the sources and rates of nutrient mobilization, and to minimize the spread of non-native species in order to protect the ecosystem services that they value most (Q6).